1962 FIFA World Cup: Summary

 In May 1960, as the preparations were well under way, Chile suffered the largest earthquake ever recorded (9.5 magnitude), which caused enormous damage to the national infrastructure.
 In the face of this, Carlos Dittborn, the president of the Organization Committee, coined the phrase "Porque nada tenemos, lo haremos todo" (Because we have nothing, we will do everything).
 Stadia and other infrastructure were rebuilt at record speed and the tournament occurred on schedule with no major organisational flaw.
 Dittborn did not live to see the success of his efforts, as he died one month before the start of the tournament.
 The World Cup venue at Arica was named Estadio Carlos Dittborn in his honour and bears his name to this day.
-Even with these few and low-capacity stadiums Chile was able to meet the demand for seats as international travel to Chile, far-away for Europe, was minimal at the time.
+Even with these few and low-capacity stadiums Chile was able to meet the demand for seats as international travel to Chile, far-away from Europe, was minimal at the time.

 President Jorge Alessandri gave an uninspiring inaugural speech before the first match, which was played between Chile and Switzerland.
 Alessandri left however before the end of the match.
 While Chilean society was living in a "footballized" atmosphere, Alessandri was criticised for his cold attitude towards the tournament, which forced his ministers to come out and claim he was as "footballized" as everybody else, but was too busy to devote too much attention to the competition.

 Official 1962 FIFA World Cup poster.

 The competition was marred by constant violence on the pitch.
 This poisonous atmosphere culminated in the first-round match between host Chile and Italy (2–0), known as the Battle of Santiago.
 Two Italian journalists had written unflattering articles about the host country and its capital city; describing Santiago as a "proudly backwards and poverty-stricken dump full of prostitution and crime".
 Although only two players (both of them Italian) were sent off by the English referee Ken Aston, the match saw repeated attempts from players on both sides to harm opponents, and the Italian team needed police protection to leave the field in safety.
 Articles in the Italian papers La Nazione and Corriere della Sera were saying that allowing Chile to host the World Cup was "pure madness"; this was used and magnified by local newspapers to inflame the Chilean population.
 The British newspaper the Daily Express wrote "The tournament shows every sign of developing into a violent bloodbath.
 Reports read like battlefront despatches; the Italy vs West Germany match was described as 'wrestling and warfare'".